WMXZ-EU/microPAM/adalogger_V2/README.md

  - e: end acquisition
  - c: check and change RTC
  - p: print system and acquisition parameters
+ - x: reboot system (adding to x a number hibernates the system [eg, x 1 hibernates and restarts at the next full hour] )

+    parameter settings
  - !a xx: set squisition (file length) to xx seconds
  - !o x: set on time to x minutes (sic!)
  - !r x: set repetition rate to x minutes (sic!)